AgileRL/AgileRL/docs/llm_finetuning/environments.rst

 * The environment is built once per rollout and reused for the whole run.
 * Your environment's ``close()`` (if it has one) is called **exactly once**, on teardown — not per step — so resources (subprocesses, connections, sandboxes) live for the whole episode and are released cleanly at the end.
-(Over HTTP, the hosting server closes it once on stop, never per request.)
+(Over HTTP, the hosting server closes a session's env when that session ends, never per request.)
-* Closing a ``RolloutEnv`` releases its backend — stopping the server it owns, or closing the in-process env.
+* Closing a ``RolloutEnv`` releases its backend — ending its session, closing the in-process env, or stopping a server it owns.
+The last env built by a ``ServedEnvFactory`` also stops the shared server when it closes.

 Lower-level pieces
 ------------------